-Forget Hats & Gloves.
-Oversized Scarves Are Our #1 Winter Accessory
+Sorry Beanies & Gloves, Oversized Scarves Is Our Go-To Winter Accessory

-Hats?
+Beanies?
 Gloves?
 Sure, they're important come days when the wind chill falls to double-digit negatives and your extra hot coffee order gets cold in 10 minutes flat.
-But honestly, both tend to be sort of, well, boring.
+But on the winter fashion scale, both tend to be sort of basic.
 Au contraire, scarves are anything but.
-Silk ones, skinny ones, plaid ones, cashmere ones...see what we mean?
+Silk ones, skinny ones, plaid ones, cashmere ones, even scarf jackets... see what we mean?
 But if there's one scarf we'll always hold closest to our hearts (literally), it's the oversized scarves that keep us warm and snug all winter long.

-From what we've been seeing, designers agree.
-Any and every brand is putting their own mark on this cold weather accessory.
-From chunky knits in playful patterns to boucle styles in pastel hues, there's zero excuses for your neck to get cold.
-So next time you think about spending $10 on "tech-friendly" gloves at Target or a looks-like-every-other-beanie beanie from Urban Outfitters, opt instead for an oversized scarf that's just as much of an accessory as it is a necessity.
+From what we've seen, designers agree.
+Every brand is putting its mark on this cold-weather accessory.
+From luxe cashmere options to colorful, playful patterns and minimalistic tinted blanket scarves, there are zero excuses for your neck to get cold and to be fashionably decked out.
+So next time you think about spending $10 on your fifth pair of black "tech-friendly" gloves that you already own or a looks-like-every-other-beanie, opt for an oversized scarf that's just as much of an accessory as it is a necessity.
+Plus, since it's extra long, it can also double as a chic balaclava.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.